-This is a terrific fresh, crunchy Asian salad that I call an Asian Slaw because it has shredded vegetables like traditional Coleslaw.
-The fresh herbs and Asian Dressing infused with Thai flavours makes this extra special.
+This is a terrific fresh, crunchy Asian salad that I call an Asian Slaw because it has shredded cabbage and carrot like traditional Coleslaw.
+The fresh herbs and Asian Dressing infused with Thai flavours makes this oriental salad extra special.
 Delicious AND healthy!

-Named as such because it’s made with shredded vegetables like traditional Coleslaw – but other than that, it couldn’t be more different!
-This Asian salad is fresh, bright and crunchy, but certainly not lacking in flavour.
+Named as such because it’s made with shredded cabbage like traditional Coleslaw – but other than that, it couldn’t be more different!
+No oily mayo laden dressing, this Asian salad is fresh, bright and crunchy, but certainly not lacking in flavour.
+(I also have similarly slaw-like Vietnamese Chicken Salad, that uses Chinese Cabbage which you should give a go!)

 The three things that makes this Asian Slaw anything but your usual boring salad are:

-- Sprinkle of crispy fried shallots – little salty pops of crispiness, this is an Asian garnish that goes on “everything”.
+Sprinkle of crispy fried shallots – little salty pops of crispiness, this is an Asian garnish that goes on “everything”.
 A little bit goes a long way to add extra texture, flavour and interest to anything that it’s sprinkled on.
 I use it a lot – so it’s a familiar ingredient to regular readers!
 Found in the Asian section of large supermarkets but way cheaper in Asian stores!
+Here’s my essential Asian Market Shopping list.

 This is the sort of salad that makes people want to eat their greens.
 It’s strange to describe a salad as moreish – but that’s what this is.